The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Analytic Multidimensional Likelihoods of Two-Point Functions

 \subsubsection{Derivation of the variance}

 Similarly to the mean, the second moment of a given PDF can be written in terms of its characteristic function as

 For our particular characteristic function, this yields the variance

-We use this way of computing the variance to see whether the characteristic function has been set up properly by checking whether the exact likelihood as the Fourier transform of the characteristic function has this same variance.
-In order to do that, we compare the result of Eq.~\eqref{eq:exact_var} to the variance of the exact likelihood computed by integration of the obtained real space PDF.
+A similar expression can also be derived by starting from Isserlis's identity \citep[][]{isserlis1916a} for the covariance of a quadratic estimator, as \citet{dahlen2008a} demonstrate for the power spectrum.
+To see whether the characteristic function has been set up properly we compare the result of Eq.~\eqref{eq:exact_var} to the variance of the exact likelihood by integration of the obtained real-space PDF.